fullstackedorg/workspace/docs/Create/Modular design.md

 ### Example

 Let's say you start a cool looking web app with React.
-At some point you realise TailwindCSS could be a good addition to your stack, but the time needed to learn it and set it up blocks you.
+At some point, you realise TailwindCSS could be a good addition to your stack, but the time needed to learn it and set it up blocks you.
 With FullStacked, it's just a command away!

 ![Modular Design Example](https://files.cplepage.com/fullstacked/modular-design-webapp.png)